 You must also specify a private or shared cache duration to use this option.
 This option can be used in addition to stale-if-error.

 This plugin only works with dynamic pages generated by WordPress itself.
 You should also set Cache-Control headers manually in your webserver configuration for images, scripts, stylesheets, redirects, and other static resources.
 Please refer to the documentation for your webserver for details.

 Extended feature set

 In addition to controlling standard HTTP caching behavior, the Cache Control plugin for WordPress has a number of additional advanced features.

-You can safely set long private and shared cache freshness durations as dynamic pages (indexes, feeds, taxonemies, searches, others) will dynamically reduce their max caching duration to a few seconds after a scheduled post is published.
+You can safely set long private and shared cache freshness duration as dynamic pages (indexes, feeds, taxonemies, searches, others) will dynamically reduce their max caching duration to a few seconds after a scheduled post is published.
 After a scheduled post has been published, affected pages return to normal caching duration.
 Every dynamic page will not expire at the exact same time by introducing some random number of seconds delay to mitigate “the thundering herd” problem.

 Note that the stale-cache handling options are unaffected by scheduled posts.
 Intermediary caches will, however, be instructed to refresh their copies earlier than normal as pages will expire quicker.

 Increasing pagination factor

 When this option is set, older pages in to paged indexes will be cached for longer than newer pages (as determined by page number).
 The configured pagination factor is added to the main maxage and s-maxage options.
 This allows less popular archives to be served as stale for longer.

 E.g. the 8th tag archive page with a pagination factor of 80 will have a max-age of